-Research tells us that improving complex information processing should be the goal of behavior therapy.
+Research tells us that improving complex information processing should be the goal of Applied Behavior analysis therapy.
 Building long-range neural connections supports complex information processing, as well as the integration of sensory, motor, cognitive and social-emotional functions.

 To strengthen long-range networks (and to reduce the excess activity in short-range networks), a behavior intervention program must avoid the over-repetition of discrete tasks.
 Once skills are acquired, they must be immediately expanded and generalized to new contexts.

 The Cortica Care model is a blended cognitive, behavioral, and relationship-based model that helps your child get the care that fits their needs.
 We have developed a neurological approach to behavior therapy that draws on the most effective techniques from:

 Applied Behavior Analysis (ABA)